bradietilley/pest-stories/README.md

 # Pest StoryBoard

-Provides an object-oriented approach for writing large test suites, with the ability to leverage shared actions, assertions and tasks.
+Provides an object-oriented approach for writing large test suites, with the ability to leverage shared actions, assertions and actions.

 This of this